Rocky Smith: Professional career

 After his college career, Smith was selected in the 4th round, number 84 overall, by the Houston Rockets, in the 1977 NBA draft.
-Smith went on to play professional basketball in Australia, where he played with the St. Kilda Saints, in the National Basketball League.
-While with the Saints, he was voted the NBL Most Valuable Player in 1980, and was also named the NBL Grand Final MVP in that same year.
+Smith went on to play professional basketball in Australia, where he played with the St. Kilda Saints in the National Basketball League.
+In 1980, he filled one of two import spots for St. Kilda alongside Mike Slusher.
+He was voted the NBL Most Valuable Player in 1980, and was also named the NBL Grand Final MVP in that same year.
 The following season, he was named to the All-NBL Team.

 He also played one season in the Continental Basketball Association (CBA), with the Wyoming Wildcatters, in the 1982–83 season.
 During that season, he averaged 7.3 points per game.

 Smith also played in Brazil, being the country's highest paid basketball player in the 80's.
 In Brazil, he played with some of the most traditional Brazilian basketball teams, such as: C.A.
 Monte Líbano, in the 1981–82 season, S.C.
 Corinthians Paulista, from 1983 until 1987, Limeira, in 1987–88, Flamengo, in 1988–90, and Franca, in 1990–91.